-You are eligible for coverage in this plan if you are regularly scheduled to work at least 30 hours per week as a full-time employee of the company.
+You are eligible for coverage in this plan if you are a full time employee who is regularly working at least 30 hours per week, or you are a half-time teacher.

 2. When Can I Participate In The Plan?